AudioKit/AudioKit/INSTALL.md

 ## Optional Steps
 Some of the built-in instruments require the use of some sound files, grouped in the `AKSoundFiles.bundle` in the **Resources** group in AudioKit.
 You may drag this bundle to your own project to have them included.

+Similarly, you may want to drag and drop the `AudioKit.plist` file from the **Resources** group if you intend to change any of the settings in that file.